 We are honored that you've chosen to trust True North with the well-being of your child.
-Every decision we make as an organization will be in the best interest of our students and in helping them to develop them into well-rounded citizens and full human beings.
-Each month we will focus on a virtue essential to the liberal arts model of education.
-Virtues will be taught through stories read during our daily, Morning Assembly and will be modeled in the culture and discipline of our school.
+Every decision we make as a school is around the best interest of your child and in helping them to develop them into well-rounded citizens and full human beings.
+We believe a classical liberal arts is most relevant in our current times as it addresses students in all the depth and breadth of their humanity.
+We ask the perennial questions that remain at the heart of life: what constitutes a just society?
+How do I lead a good life?
+What is good, noble and true?
+Each month we focus on a virtue essential to the liberal arts model of education.
+Virtues are taught through stories read during our daily, Morning Assembly and are modeled in the culture and discipline of our school.